lsimopoulos/lsimopoulos.github.io-hugo/content/post/hosting_hugo_on_github_pages.md

 * 6. add a deploy.sh and copy the content from [Hugo website](https://gohugo.io/tutorials/github-pages-blog/). ***IMPORTANT***  change  hugo to ./hugo in order the script to work.
 * 7. add and commit all the related files to hugo and push them to username.github.io-hugo
 * 8. open cmd and use "icacls deploy.sh /reset" in order to remove any permission on this script.
 Or use [cmder] (http://cmder.net/) and execute the command : "chmod +x deploy.sh".
 * 9. deploy.sh "Your optional commit message" Note: you need to have bash installed.
-I am using git bash which was installed together with git. ***IMPORTANT*** you need to place the hugo.exe in the same folder as the deploy.sh.
+I am using git bash which was installed together with git.

 ENDING NOTES